shintamainjp/MISO-DEV-2014/README.md

 # License

-* The license is MIT.
+* The license for my codes is MIT.

 # Author